In partnership with BFI Flare: London LGBTQIA+ Film Festival, our annual online programme of short films is back!

 Struggling with their gender identity, eleven-year-old Sam feels alone and confused, not quite sure how to express the way they feel.
 That is until a mischievous neighbourhood fox (marvelously voiced by Ian McKellen) jumps through their window late one night, taking Sam on an all-singing, all-dancing journey of self-discovery and acceptance.

-If I Make It To The Morning
+If I Make it to the Morning

-By Andre Shen (USA)
+By Andre Shen (USA/China)

 Accompanied by her overbearing mother, Chinese teenager Ziyi spends the final night of her cross-State college tour at her cool aunt’s apartment in New York.
 But as Ziyi starts to think this could be the perfect place to live and study, an unexpected revelation suddenly brings tension to the group.